Fat loss is at the front of everybody’s mind these days, even stormtroopers.

-- Cardio: Pretty much anything with relative low intensity that you can do for a prolonged period of time that elevates your heart rate.
-Regular aerobics, going for a three mile jog, running on a treadmill for an hour, using the elliptical for twenty minutes, etc.
+- Cardio: Pretty much anything with relatively low intensity that you can do for a prolonged period of time that elevates your heart rate.
+Regular aerobics, going for a 3-mile jog, zumba, running on a treadmill for an hour, using the elliptical for twenty minutes, etc.

 - Interval Training: When you decide to run, bike, use the elliptical, etc. with varying rates of speed and intensity.
 Sprinting for 30 seconds followed by 90 seconds of jogging, and repeating this cycle for 20-30 minutes.